EyeLoveKnots

 The goal with this doily was actually a square because I wanted to make a table runner with them.
 Because the flower is not equal widthwise and lengthwise, it ended up being a rectangle.
 At first, I was a little bummed, but then I started thinking about it, and it can still just as easily be worked up into a table runner by making many and sewing them together!
 And it makes a really lovely doily that can easily be made larger by repeating the last two rows.

-If you would like a PDF version of this post, you may get one through either my EyeLoveKnots Etsy Shop, Ravelry or LoveCrochet Shop for a small fee.
+After 04/21/25 or for non-subscribers, if you would like a PDF version of this post, you may get one through either my Etsy Shop, Ravelry Shop or LoveCrafts Shop for a small fee.
 This fee is to compensate for the views lost when you no longer need to return to the blog to for the information, as you will have your own copy.
-Plus!
-It helps fund supplies for new projects to share with you!

 Save this to your Favorites on (sub 05.15): AllFreeCrochet, FaveCrafts, Cheap Thrifty Living, AllFreeHolidayCrafts, DIYideaCenter and Crochet Pattern Bonanza